 Get Treated Like a Star at Northstar Ski Resort

-Northstar is the most sanity-saving ski resort for families.
-When you pull up to drop off your gear you are met with wagons.
-For me, one of the hardest parts about skiing with a family is lugging around all the equipment and "stuff," but Northstar brilliantly and literally took this load off my frog shoulders.
-We loaded skis, boots, extra layers, snacks, coats, etc. in the wagon and pulled it over to the locker area to stow smaller items in lockers and then carted our skis, poles and boards straight to the gondola.
-At the end of the day, we loaded our belongings back in a handy wagon and carted our things around behind us as we hopped (and lounged) about the fabulous village.
-The Northstar village is also family friendly and filled with restaurants, activities, fire pits, and lounge seating all surrounding the ice rink.
-We removed our snow boots from the lockers so we could change out of ski boots for walking around the village—a feat made much easier by those fabulous wagons.
-You can even put tired froglets who have lost their hop in the wagon for whine-free trekking.
-Click here for other sanity-saving tips we often employ when on a family ski vacation.
+Northstar is one of the most family-friendly ski resorts in North Lake Tahoe.
+As soon as you pull up to drop off gear, wagons are lined up for your convenience.
+One of the hardest parts about skiing with family is lugging around all the heavy equipment, but Northstar brilliantly and literally took this load off of our frog shoulders.
+We were able to easily load and transport our skis, boots, extra layers, snacks, coats, etc. in the wagon and to the locker area.
+We stowed smaller items in lockers and then carted our skis, poles and boards straight to the gondola.
+At the end of the day, we reloaded our items in the wagon and rolled it around as we hopped and lounged around the village.
+We change out of our ski boots for walking around the village — a feat made much easier by the wagons.
+The Northstar Village has restaurants, activities, fire pits and lounge seating, all of which surrounds the ice rink.
+You can even put tired froglets in the wagon for whine-free trekking.
+For more tip like this, read our Sanity-Saving Tips for an Amazing Family Ski Trip.

 - Cross-country skiing (you can even pull the tadpoles behind you in what can be described as a stroller sled)